What are managed IT services? Overview, types, benefits, and challenges

 Establish clear lines of communication and define expectations upfront when partnering with a service provider.

-Outline service level agreements (SLAs), KPIs, and escalation procedures to ensure both parties understand their responsibilities.
+Outline SLAs, KPIs, and escalation procedures to ensure both parties understand their responsibilities.

 Occasionally, there may be a disconnect between the services promised by the MSP and the needs of your business.
 This can lead to dissatisfaction if your pain points aren't adequately addressed and the expected value isn’t delivered.